Chart Color Schemes

 Population

-Population growth drivers in Sefton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Sefton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, Sefton's estimated population as of Feb 2026 is around 6,911.
-This reflects a growth of 611 people since the 2021 Census, which reported a population of 6,300.
-The increase was inferred from an AreaSearch estimate of 6,442 residents following examination of ABS ERP data released in June 2024 and additional validation of 40 new addresses since the Census date.
-This results in a population density ratio of 3,818 persons per square kilometer, placing Sefton in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 9.7% since the 2021 census exceeded both state (7.8%) and Greater Sydney averages, marking it as a growth leader.
-Overseas migration contributed approximately 63.0% of overall population gains during recent periods in Sefton.
+As of February 2026, the estimated population of the suburb of Sefton is around 6,911, reflecting a growth of 611 people since the 2021 Census, which reported a population of 6,300.
+This increase was inferred from an estimated resident population of 6,442 in June 2024 and additional validated new addresses since the Census date.
+The population density is 3,818 persons per square kilometer, placing Sefton in the upper quartile relative to national locations assessed by AreaSearch.
+Sefton's growth rate of 9.7% since the 2021 census exceeded both the state (7.8%) and Greater Sydney.
+Overseas migration contributed approximately 63.0% of overall population gains during recent periods.
+For projections, AreaSearch is using ABS/Geoscience Australia data released in 2024 with a base year of 2022 for covered SA2 areas, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for uncovered areas.

 Frequently Asked Questions - Population